 4. Create good user interface

+Very few applications actually worry about the best interest of end customers.
+Whenever users download an application, the user interface needs to be such which makes it a cakewalk for the user to access the same.
 A straightforward navigation system in subtle hues with clear icons can increase the likeability of your app.
 For this you need to first sit with the developers and discuss its wireframe attributes.
 In this step, you should be able to clearly visualize the flow and function of the application as well as each screen the end user will access.
 After conducting a detailed review, you can take the final decision of removing or adding features as deemed fit.

 5. Develop the app and perform beta testing

 Finding vendors who can aid in the construction of your mobile app in a cost-effective yet high-quality manner becomes the need of the hour once the initial wireframe is constructed.
 Make sure to browse through client testimonials and past performances of the vendor before taking the final call.
 Once the vendor delivers you with a beta version, use it yourself to analyze its functioning and investigate loopholes.
 You can also get outsiders to test the same by making use of an SDK file.

 6. Market your app properly to targeted groups